-The production of ethanol involves the emission of various airborne pollutants, including particulates, carbon monoxide, oxides of nitrogen and volatile organic compounds.
+The production of ethanol involves the emission of various airborne pollutants, including particulates, carbon monoxide, oxides of nitrogen and $% \left( 1\right) =\left( 1\right) \left( 1\right$ volatile organic compounds.
+In addition, PBI will be subject to these regulations in connection with the operation of its ethanol production facility.
 PEI California will be subject to extensive air, water and other environmental regulations in connection with the construction and operation of our planned ethanol production facility.
 PEI California also may be required to obtain various other water-related permits, such as a water discharge permit and a storm-water discharge permit, a water withdrawal permit and a public water supply permit.
 If for any reason PEI California is unable to obtain any of the required permits, construction costs for our planned ethanol production facility are likely to increase; in addition, the facility may not be constructed at all.
 It is also likely that operations at the facility will be governed by the federal regulations of the Occupational Safety and Health Administration, or OSHA, and other regulations.
 Compliance with OSHA and other regulations may be time-consuming and expensive and may delay or even prevent sales of ethanol in California or in other states, which could have a material and adverse effect on our business and results of operations.

-VARIOUS RISKS ASSOCIATED WITH THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY MAY ADVERSELY AFFECT OUR BUSINESS AND FINANCIAL CONDITION.
+VARIOUS RISKS ASSOCIATED WITH THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY AND, IN THE EVENT WE CONSUMMATE THE ACQUISITION OF PBI, THE OPERATION OF PBI'S ETHANOL PRODUCTION FACILITY, MAY ADVERSELY AFFECT OUR BUSINESS AND FINANCIAL CONDITION.

 We cannot assure you that delays in the construction of our planned ethanol production facility or defects in materials and/or workmanship will not occur.
 Any defects could delay the commencement of operations of the facility, or, if such defects are discovered after operations have commenced, could halt or discontinue operation of the facility indefinitely.
+These risks also apply to the operation of PBI's ethanol production facility.
 In addition, construction projects often involve delays in obtaining permits and encounter delays due to weather conditions, fire, the provision of materials or labor or other events.
 For example, PEI California experienced a fire at its Madera County, California site during the first quarter of 2004.
 PEI California incurred additional expenses to repair areas and equipment damaged by the fire.
 In addition, changes in interest rates or the credit environment or changes in political administrations at the federal, state or local levels that result in policy change towards ethanol or our project in particular, could cause construction and operation delays.
 Any of these events may adversely affect our business and financial condition.

 There can be no assurance that PEI California will not encounter hazardous conditions at the Madera County, California site.
 PEI California may encounter conditions at the site that may delay construction of the facility.
 If PEI California encounters a hazardous condition at the site, work may be suspended and PEI California may be required to correct the condition prior to continuing construction.
 The presence of a hazardous condition would likely delay construction of the facility and may require significant expenditure of resources to correct the condition.
-In addition, W. M. Lyles Co. may be entitled to an increase in its fees and afforded additional time for performance if it has been adversely affected by the hazardous condition.
+In addition, W. M. Lyles Co., the company we have selected to construct our Madera County, California ethanol production facility, may be entitled to an increase in its fees and afforded additional time for performance if it has been adversely affected by the hazardous condition.
 If PEI California encounters any hazardous condition during construction, our business and financial condition may be adversely affected.